 The Library books fund was created by bequest and has been invested.
-The fund is to be used to augment library reading materials over ten years by utilising income and a portion of capital each year to purchase books for the library.
+The fund is to be used to augment library reading materials by utilising income and a portion of capital each year to purchase books for the library.

 The Student bursary fund is used to support students from within the British Isles.